-I’ve built my copy of the turnstile board, reprogrammed it to siphon off some of the fare transactions to my bank in God knows where.
+I’ve built my copy of the turnstile board and reprogrammed it to siphon off some of the fare transactions to my bank in God knows where.
 I’m smart about how much I skim, using game theory to choose a percentage that doesn’t raise eyebrows.

 I have a small team show up at a station with BART uniforms and a legitimate-looking work order to service the turnstiles.
-In a matter of a couple of months, I’ve got a revenue stream coming infew, and nobody’s the wiser for it.”
+I’ve got a revenue stream in a few months, and nobody’s the wiser.”

 “I concur with that, Jane,” Carolina said.